puppetlabs/puppetlabs-apache/README.md

 ####Defined Type: `apache::mod`

-Enables installation of arbitrary Apache modules, when you know the module name and the package name for your package provider

-    # Package from EPEL
+Used to enable arbitrary Apache httpd modules for which there is no specific `apache::mod::[name]` class.
+The `apache::mod` defined type will also install the required packages to enable the module, if any.

-    apache::mod { 'passenger':
+    apache::mod { 'rewrite': }
-      package => 'mod_passenger',
-    }
+    apache::mod { 'ldap': }

 ####Classes: `apache::mod::[name]`